TombEngine/TombEngine/TombEngine/Scripting/Internal/TEN/Properties/PropertySystem.md

 ## Querying global properties directly via `PropertyMap`

-For cases where you only want to access the global property, ignoring any instance override, same principle applies as with directly querying instance properties:
+For cases where you only want to access the global property, ignoring any instance override, same principle applies as with directly querying instance properties.
+Global `PropertyMap` is accessed via `PropertyHandler::FindMoveableProperties` or `PropertyHandler::FindStaticProperties` methods for read access, and via `PropertyHandler::GetMoveableProperties` or `PropertyHandler::GetStaticProperties` methods for write access:

 ```cpp
 // Returns nullptr if no type properties registered for this object ID.